 Check out our Facebook pages: SPELD SA / Just 4 Apps

 The free SPELD SA student Word Bank includes 18 vowel sounds and their alternative spellings.

 Clever Schools and Clever Homes create clever kids—best practice for supporting all students particularly those with learning difficulties.

-Our tips will be posted daily and include strategies for teachers and parents.
+Our tips include strategies for teachers and parents.
 They are not mutually exclusive.